 Who’s out: Carson “Brack” Newberry, Nicholas “Classic” DiCostanzo, Daniel “Loony” Loza, Alejandro “Lucky” Lopez, Mehran “Mayhem” Anjomshoa, and Adrian “MettalZ” were dropped on September 4th.

-Who’s in: Anthony “Methodz” Zinni, Ben “Bance” Bance, Cameron “Cammy” Mckilligan, and Tobias “CleanX” Juul Johnson appear to still be on the team.
+Who’s in: Anthony “Methodz” Zinni, Ben “Bance” Bance, Cameron “Cammy” Mckilligan, and Tobias “CleanX” Juul Johnson will be joined by Jamie “Insight” Craven for the 2021 season.